Eucalyptus Oil Fibromyalgia

 Some of the symptoms of Fibromyalgia such as chronic muscle aches, soreness and stiffness have been associated with poor blood circulation.
 Poor circulation causes a build up of toxins in the body's soft tissues such as muscle.
 This in turn causes the pain and inflammation typical of this condition.

-Eucalyptus oil is a potent analgesic and anti-inflammatory.
+Eucalyptus oil is a potent anti-inflammatory.
 It owes these properties to its capacity to stimulate circulation by opening up the blood vessels.
 This increases the blood supply, which flushes out the toxins from the system while delivering fresh oxygen as well as nutrients to nourish the affected cells and tissue.
 In this way, it provides natural relief for the muscular aches and pains of Fibromyalgia, alleviates fatigue and promotes healing.

-Eucalyptus Oil Fibromyalgia Herbal Treatments
+Eucalyptus Oil for Fibromyalgia Herbal Treatments

 How to Make a Eucalyptus Oil Herbal Compress

-• 1 teaspoon eucalyptus oil
+• 4 or 5 drops eucalyptus oil

 • 1 cup hot water

-• 1 compress pad
+• 1 compress pad or folded cloth

 1. Stir the eucalyptus oil into the water